civctp2/civctp2/README.md

 make -j$(nproc)
 ```

+[AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) is a gcc debugging feature that detects memory misuse during runtime.
+To build with AddressSanitizer, ensure that `CFLAGS` and `CXXFLAGS` include `-fsanitize=address -g -fno-omit-frame-pointer` when running `./configure`.
+AddressSanitizer is _incompatible_ with `--enable-debug`.
+Leak reports from `dbgen` (a build utility) will halt the build, so build with: `ASAN_OPTIONS=detect_leaks=0 make -j$(nproc)`.
+When running CTP2, `ASAN_OPTIONS=new_delete_type_mismatch=0` is recommended.
+To also suppress leak reports at exit, use `ASAN_OPTIONS=new_delete_type_mismatch=0:detect_leaks=0`.

+[clang-tidy](https://clang.llvm.org/extra/clang-tidy/) is a static analyzer that detects potential bugs.
+Be aware that it also produces false positives.
+To use clang-tidy, [download](https://releases.llvm.org/download.html) a "clang+llvm" tarball and unpack.
+1. __Append__ the clang+llvm "bin" directory to your path: `PATH=$PATH:path-to-clang+llvm-dir/bin`
+1. `make clean`
+1. Make with: `scan-build -analyze-headers -o /tmp/analysis make -j$(nproc)`
+    * `scan-build` is provided by clang+llvm.
+It intercepts gcc invocations.
+    * In this example, analysis reports are stored in `/tmp/analysis`.
+    * Expect the analysis to take 10x longer than a normal build.
+1. To view the analysis reports, run `scan-view /tmp/analysis/subdir`.
+    * Replace `subdir` with the directory in the "scan-view" message output by `scan-build`.
+    * `scan-view` opens the report in a browser.
+    * `scan-view` requires Python 2, and will fail if only Python 3 is available.
+Work-around:
+        * Change `clang-18.1.8/share/scan-view/ScanView.py`, Line 848:
+            * Python 2: `data = f.read().decode("utf-8")`
+            * Python 3: `data = f.read().decode("utf-8", errors='replace')`
+        * Run `scan-view` with: `python3 $(which scan-view) /tmp/analysis/subdir`

 Most optimizations are completely disabled at -O0 even if individual optimization flags are specified.
-In case CTP2 becomes to slow to be useful you can use higher levels of optimization such as -O1, or -O2 however these have let to spurious segfaults, double free and other crashes of the game and therefore are not recommended here to start with.
+In case CTP2 becomes too slow to be useful you can use higher levels of optimization such as -O1, or -O2 however these have led to spurious segfaults, double free and other crashes of the game and therefore are not recommended here to start with.

 With `make clean` you can delete all intermedia and output for a clean rebuild.
 You can look at `./configure` for more options, but there aren't many.

 Also, note that `make -j$(nproc)` may fail the first time.
 Some files are auto-generated and the make dependencies don't catch that.

-Finally, you may have to use gold instead of ld for link (add `-fuse-ld=gold` to your CFLAGS & CXXFLAGS if needed).
+Finally, you may have to use `gold` or `lld` instead of `ld` for link (add `-fuse-ld=gold` or `-fuse-ld=lld` to your CFLAGS & CXXFLAGS if needed).

 If you get the message on the terminal: `Failed to load module "atk-bridge"`.
 Install at-spi with `sudo apt install at-spi`.

 ### Running

-When everything is ready, simply go to the program folder, for example with `cd ~/ctp2/ctp2_code/ctp` and launch the game with `./ctp2` or you can also type `./ctp2_code/ctp/ctp2` ifyour in the folder `~/ctp2/`.
+When everything is ready, simply go to the program folder, for example with `cd ~/ctp2/ctp2_code/ctp` and launch the game with `./ctp2` or you can also type `./ctp2_code/ctp/ctp2` if you are in the folder `~/ctp2/`.

 ### Installation